 Social loafing is a hurdle in the productivity of any organization.
-It is necessary for the management to address the issue of social loafing to develop an efficient workforce in the organization.
+The management must address the issue of social loafing to develop an efficient workforce in the organization.

 Let us now see the two significant ways in which social loafing takes place in an organization:

-Due to the free-rider effect, the other members of the group or team feel overloaded with work, since they now have to do the task of such free-riders too, without getting any additional recognition.
+Due to the free-rider effect, the other members of the group or team feel overloaded with work.
+This is because they now have to do the task of such free-riders too, without getting any additional recognition.

 Thus, the other team members get demotivated and feel sucked at their job.
-All this results into the feeling of exploitation by these social loafers, among the active employees and hinders their performance too.
+These active members also disengage themselves from work, sensing their exploitation by social loafers.
 This is known as the sucker effect of social loafing.

 Causes of Social Loafing